madhavaVarma16/secure-biz/README.md

 ## Support ##
-Please don't hesitate to contact our support team at help@securebiz.live if you have any queries or have any problems using SecureBiz.live.
+Please don't hesitate to contact our support team at support@securebiz.live if you have any queries or have any problems using SecureBiz.live.
 Our goal is to assist you in maximising the potential of our platform.

 ## Feedback ##
 We appreciate feedback from the community that help us improve SecureBiz.live even more.
 Please feel free to create an issue or send a pull request on our GitHub repository if you have any suggestions for enhancements, new features, or bug corrections.